Richie and Janice’s marriage plans suddenly get scrapped.

 Big Pussy uses Agent Lipari to unburden his frustrations regarding Tony Soprano.
 Pussy feels disrespected by Tony.
 He is still smarting over being treated like some errand boy, asked to find AJ’s teacher’s car last year (“46 Long”).
 Chase cuts from this scene, in which Pussy feels betrayed by Tony, to a scene in which another of Tony’s loved ones feels betrayed by him:

 Carmela picks up the scent of her husband’s infidelity.
 Like Big Puss, Carmela is driven by her pain to counter-betray Tony.
 She seeks out Vic Musto under the pretense of wanting to thank him for his good judgment, but we get the sense that Carm may actually be trying to ignite a romance (or at least keep the option of a future romance open).
-Sounding like an old-school Tommy Gun, the pounding of the paint mixing machine functions as a transitional device: the paint mixer connects the scene in which Richie enacts a plan that threatens Tony’s life to the scene in which Carmela enacts a plan that threatens Tony’s marriage:
+The pounding of the paint machine at the store where Carm and Vic meet sounds a bit like an old-school Tommy Gun, and so the sound adds a threatening undertone to the two scenes which it connects: the paint mixer links the scene in which Richie enacts a plan that threatens Tony’s life to the scene in which Carmela enacts a plan that threatens Tony’s marriage: